decentralized-identity/sidetree/docs/Q-and-A.md

 _(@henkvancann)_

 ## **Q: Does Sidetree support transferable identifiers?
 A user can transfer the root-of-trust of an identifier (its public private key pair) to another physical wallet.
-However you can't rotate the keys of a Sidetree identifier, it's a persistent identifier.
+However you can't rotate the keys of a Sidetree identifier, it's a persistent identifier.\
+_(@henkvancann)_\
-{TBW, pls check correctness of answer}
+{TBW prio 1, pls check correctness of answer}

 A Sidetree implementation anchors its identifier in ledger systems of choice.
-That means once that choice has been made you can't transfer the full identity event history of that specific identifier
+That means once that choice has been made you can't transfer the full identity event history of that specific identifier.\
+_(@henkvancann)_\
-{TBW, pls check correctness of answer}
+{TBW prio 1, pls check correctness of answer}

 # File structure